hectorcorrea/solr-for-newbies/03_adding_documents.md

 few thousand books.
 Go ahead and take a look at it (e.g. via `cat books.json`)

-Then, import this file to our `bibdata` core with the `post` utility that Solr provides out of the box:
+Then, import this file to our `bibdata` core with the `post` utility that Solr provides out of the box (Windows users see note below):

 ```
 $ ~/solr-7.1.0/bin/post -c bibdata books.json